kshitij98-Cpp/Essay-Generator/README.md

 This project is based on Web Scrapping which will fetch the information by using Selenium and find the content by using the id and tag_name of webpage(html).

 ## Setup

-- Install webdriver of your browser and paste it in your python directory
+- Install webdriver of your browser and paste it in your python directory.
+Download link below.
 - For Chrome[https://chromedriver.chromium.org/downloads](https://chromedriver.chromium.org/downloads)
 - For Firefox [https://github.com/mozilla/geckodriver/releases](https://github.com/mozilla/geckodriver/releases)
+- Disable Pylint.

 ## Modules to be Installed
 * Install Pyaudio: